GrACE: A Generative Approach to Better Confidence Elicitation and Efficient Test-Time Scaling in Large Language Models: Conclusion

 \section{Conclusion}

 In this paper, we propose \modelname, an approach to eliciting calibrated generative confidence from LLMs.
-Unlike post-generation and verbalized confidence elicitation methods, \modelname helps the model to output a confidence score using the real number during generation.
-The LLM is trained to express its confidence by internally measuring the similarity between its last hidden state and the embedding of a special token \token. \modelname first constructs calibration targets by probing the self-awareness of the model towards the facuality of the generation and connects the self-awareness to accuracy using k-fold binning.
+Unlike post-generation and verbalized confidence elicitation methods, \modelname helps the model to output calibrated high-fidelity confidence scores on-the-fly.
+The LLM is trained to express its confidence by internally measuring the similarity between its last hidden state and the embedding of a special token \token. \modelname first constructs confidence targets by connecting the uncalibrated confidence to accuracy using k-fold binning.
 The model is then fine-tuned to assign a probability mass that correlates with calibration targets to the \token at the end of its response.
-Extensive experiments show that \modelname outperforms six confidence elicitation methods in terms of open-ended generation calibration, while demonstrating strong domain generalization ability.
-Moreover, the calibrated confidence score from the model trained with \modelname improves both the efficacy and efficiency of test-time scaling.
+Extensive experiments show that \modelname outperforms six confidence elicitation methods in terms of reliability in open-ended generation, while demonstrating strong domain generalization ability.
+Moreover, \modelname improves both the efficacy and efficiency of test-time scaling.